mbbx6spp/straitjacket/README.md

 ```

 We have defined a constant `Outcome` in the class of type `Struct`.
 All outcome
-values are `Struct`s so they are uniformly structured.
-A `Struct` is essentially
-a list of named values.
+values are `Struct`s.
+A `Struct` is essentially a list of named values.

 If your eyes landed on this unconventional line of code: